OsandaMadugalle/savoria-bistro/README.md

 ---

-**Built with ❤️ using React, TypeScript, Node.js, Express, and MongoDB**
+**Built with ❤️ using React, TypeScript, Vite, Node.js, Express, and MongoDB**